-At 31 March 2018 broadly 15% of the Fund's assets were invested in the Aberdeen World Opportunistic Bond Fund, managed by Aberdeen Standard Investments.
+Aberdeen Standard Investments manage the Aberdeen World Opportunistic Bond Fund.
 Its objective is to outperform a global bond index by 2% to 3% p.a. gross of fees, over rolling 5 year periods.
-The Fund outperformed this index by 0.9% in the 12 months to the end of March and continues to outperform in the longer term, however, returns remain behind the target level of outperformance.
-The holding in this Fund is expected to reduce as the Fund moves to its new investment allocation.
+The Fund outperformed this index by 0.3% in the 12 months to the end of March and continues to outperform in the longer term, however, returns remain behind the target level of outperformance.